-- 4 (5-6 ounce) fish fillets (a flaky white fish like flounder, cod or tilapia are all good choices)
+- 4 (5-6 ounces each) fish fillets (a flaky white fish like flounder, cod, or tilapia are all good choices)

 - 4 ounces pretzels (gluten-free pretzels may be used)*

 - 3 tablespoons (45g) Honey Mustard Sauce (recipe follows)

 For the honey mustard sauce: In a small bowl, mix together the sauce ingredients.
 Cover and refrigerate until ready to serve.
 Make-ahead tip: This may be done a day or two in advance.

 For the fish: In a sturdy bag (an empty bag from a cereal box is a great option to a zip-top bag, which also works!) crush the pretzels with a rolling pin or soup can.
 Alternatively, you may grind them in a food processor or mini chopper.
 You want fairly fine crumbs, although some texture is good.
 Make-ahead tip: This step may also be completed in advance.